 A dual-hose portable air conditioner, such as the Friedrich P12B, works by taking in air from the outside through one hose and using that air to cool the unit.
 The hot exhaust air is then expelled through the second hose.
 This process does not create negative pressure inside the room being cooled.
 However, there is a tradeoff.
 Dual-hose units use warmer, unconditioned air to cool their compressors, which results in slightly less efficiency.
 They also employ two internal fans, which can mean slightly higher energy usage.
 At this time, we have not seen conclusive evidence that either solution, single- vs. dual-hose, is better than the other when all factors are considered.

 The answer to this question varies based on your particular style of window and screen.
 However, most of our customers find that they can leave the screen in the window because the exhaust hose of their portable AC does not extend out from the window.

-For more information on a specific portable air conditioner or any of our other products that can improve your indoor air, review our extensive product listings and visit our Learning Center.
+For more information on a specific portable air conditioner or any of our other products that can improve your indoor air, review our extensive product listings and visit our Knowledge Center.
 Not sure what’s best for you?
 We can take the guesswork out of decision-making.
 Contact one of our air treatment specialists toll-free at1-800-934-9194.
 We want to help make your indoor environment healthy and comfortable.